 Reconciliation changes your thoughts about yourself and your behavior toward yourself.
 Reconciliation is a restored relationship with yourself – and it is earned.
 This means you need to do some work to restore trust in yourself.

-Gain courage and strength from others who are working through their guilt and shame
+Learn how others who are dealt with their guilt and shame

 “I experienced abuse as a child but I have also abused others,” says Charlie.
 “I’ve been carrying shame and guilt.
 I know God has forgiven me, but my younger days replay in my mind over and over again.”